SumoLogic/sumologic-documentation/docs/integrations/google/cloud-firewall.md

 The section provides instructions for installing the Google Cloud Firewall App, and examples for each of the App dashboards.

-Now that you have set up log collection, you can install the Google Cloud Firewall App to access the pre-configured Searches and [Dashboards](#Dashboards) that provide visibility into your environment for real-time analysis of overall usage.
+Now that you have set up log collection, you can install the Google Cloud Firewall App to access the pre-configured Searches and [dashboards](#viewing-dashboards) that provide visibility into your environment for real-time analysis of overall usage.

 To install the app: